WTTJ/linear-kanban-metrics/doc/AI_TEST_RUNNER.md

-# 🤖 Smart Test Runner
+# 🤖 AI Test Runner

 An AI-powered GitHub Action that intelligently selects and runs only the tests relevant to your code changes, reducing CI time while maintaining comprehensive coverage.

 ## Features

 - **🧠 AI-Powered Analysis**: Uses Claude 3 Sonnet to analyze code changes and understand test dependencies
-- **🎯 Smart Test Selection**: Identifies both direct and indirect tests that may be affected by changes
+- **🎯 AI Test Selection**: Identifies both direct and indirect tests that may be affected by changes
 - **⚡ Performance Optimization**: Runs only relevant tests instead of the entire test suite
 - **📊 Detailed Reporting**: Provides comprehensive analysis of why tests were selected
 - **🔄 Fallback Safety**: Falls back to running all tests if AI analysis fails